wu-dd/wu-dd.github.io/_pages/about.md

 # 🔥 News

+- 2022.08.10: 👏👏We wined the 7th place@Task 1-1 and 4th place@Task 1-2 in the 1st Learning and Mining with Noisy Labels (LMNL) challenge of IJCAI-ECAI2022.
+The certificate can be downloaded [<a href ="../certificates/1st of LMNL challenge.pdf">here</a>], [[Code]](https://github.com/wu-dd/LMNL).
 - 2022.05.15: 🎉🎉Our work is accepted by ICML 2022: Revisiting Consistency Regularization for Deep Partial Label Learning, **Dong-dong Wu**, Deng-Bao Wang, Min-Ling Zhang.
 - 2022.04.04: Our work published in _Quality and Reliability Engineering International_ is one of the top cited papers and generated immediate impact on the community.
-The certificate can be downloaded [<a href ="../images/Top Cited Article 2020-2021.pdf">here</a>].
+The certificate can be downloaded [<a href ="../certificates/Top Cited Article 2020-2021.pdf">here</a>].

 # 🎈 Github

 - [[Advances-in-Partial-and-Complementary-Label-Learning]](https://github.com/wu-dd/Advances-in-Partial-and-Complementary-Label-Learning)

 # 📝 Publications

 - [Revisiting consistency regularization for deep partial label learning](http://palm.seu.edu.cn/zhangml/files/ICML'22a.pdf). [[Code]](http://palm.seu.edu.cn/zhangml/Resources.htm#icml22a)
   - **Dong-Dong Wu**$\dagger$, Deng-Bao Wang$\dagger$, Min-Ling Zhang\*.
   - *Proceedings of the 39th International Conference on Machine Learning (**ICML'22**)*, accepted, 2022.